 • Heavy and non-moveable

 Our recommendations?
-Unless you’re looking for a toy, go for a Slate-bed table and own a proper pool table that would last years.
-Gameplay is everything in pool and if the ball doesn’t roll right, there’s really no point.
+Unless you’re looking for a toy, go for a slate bed table and own a proper pool table that will last you at least a few years.
+Gameplay is everything with pool and if the ball doesn’t roll right, there’s really no point.

 Dining Pool or Regular Pool?

-Of increasing popularity in recent years are dining pool tables.
-These are basically fully functional pool tables that doubles up as a dining table with the table top in place.
-Dining pool tables are great to play on, practical and affordable.
-Supplied by European manufacturers especially, the dining pool tables are excellently finished and make genuinely sleek furniture for the living room.
+Dining pool tables have been increasing in popularity over the last few years.
+They are basically fully functional pool tables that double up as a dining table when the tabletop is in place.
+Dining pool tables are great to play on, practical, and affordable.
+Supplied by European manufacturers, dining pool tables are excellently finished and make genuinely sleek furniture for any living room.

-Regular tables however, are singular in their usage and are only for playing.
+On the other hand, regular tables are singular in their usage and are only for playing.
 Regular tables also tend to be offered in bigger sizes, as dining pool tables often max out at 7ft.

 Our recommendations?
-In today’s context where homes are getting increasingly smaller, go for a dining pool table which is highly practical in their dual use.
-If you’re worried about the game-play, make sure to go for a slate bed and try out the table in person.
+In today’s context where homes are getting increasingly smaller, go for a dining pool table which is highly practical for their dual-use.
+If you’re worried about the gameplay, make sure to go for a slate bed and try out the table in person.